 To date, the legitimate proprietary interests the courts have recognised are trade secrets (and confidential information), trade or business connections, and the maintenance of a stable, trained workforce.
 The courts will generally uphold such restraints provided they are reasonable in the interests of parties and the public, and go no further than necessary.
 The courts tend to construe restrictive covenants more strictly in the employment contract context than in other areas (eg, sale of businesses, settlement agreements).

 Trade secrets and confidential information

-Protection is granted at common law over an employer’s trade secrets or equivalent confidential information even without an express confidentiality provision (ie, as an implied term), provided the trade secrets can be particularised.
+Protection is granted by common law over an employer’s trade secrets or equivalent confidential information even without an express confidentiality provision (ie, as an implied term), provided the trade secrets can be particularised.
 However, an express confidentiality clause can potentially help to identify the trade secrets or equivalent information that the employees are precluded from using or disclosing during and after employment, and can also aid in enforcement.
 Care must also be taken to distinguish between trade secrets and confidential information on the one hand, and the skill and knowledge belonging to the ex-employee on the other.
-A restrictive covenant seeking to protect the former may be enforced, whereas a restrictive covenant preventing an ex-employee from competing through the latter may be considered unreasonable and unenforceable (see the discussion under ‘Trade and business connections’ and ‘Non-compete clauses’ below).
+A restrictive covenant seeking to protect the former may be enforced, whereas a restrictive covenant preventing an ex-employee from competing through the latter may be considered unreasonable and unenforceable (see ‘Trade and business connections’ and ‘Non-compete clauses’).

 Trade and business connections